ShubhamJoshi1998/Javascript_Methods_Asked_In_Interviews/README.md

 console.log("join() : ", arr.join("/"))

 # pop() method
- pop() method removes the last element from an array.
-//This method returns the value that was popped out. let arr2 = ["a","b","c","d","e"];
+ pop() method removes the last element from an array.This method returns the value that was popped out. let arr2 = ["a","b","c","d","e"];
 console.log(arr2.pop());
 console.log(arr2);

-// push() method()
+# push() method()
 //push() method add a new element in the array.
 //This method returns the length of array